EU raids banks in lending rates probe

 The move comes alongside an investigation by enforcement agencies in the United States, Europe and Japan into whether the London Interbank Offered Rate (Libor) was manipulated during the last financial crisis.

-(Reporting by Alexander Huebner in Frankfurt, John O'Donnell in Brussels and Jonathan Gould in Berlin; Editing by Will Waterman and Mike Nesbit)
+(Reporting by Alexander Huebner in Frankfurt, John O'Donnell in Brussels; Editing by Will Waterman and Mike Nesbit)